pmnord/todo-management-react-capstone-client/README.md

-## we ¯\_(ツ)_/¯ do
+## we  do

-A kanban board for organizing tasks using categories and tags, implemented with React on the front end and Node.js on the back end.
+A kanban-style issue tracker supporting concurrent users, implemented with React on the front end and Node.js on the back end.

 [Backend Documentation](https://github.com/pmnord/todo-management-react-capstone-server)